xepozz/meta-storm-idea-plugin/docs/_posts/2025-03-09-config-architecture.md

 - Tag `<files>` with the configuration attributes, which means that files matched the configuration should be suggested
 - Closing tags

-So the architecture of the MetaStorm definitions configuration is pretty simple: target (`<classMethod>`) and feature (`<files>`) composition.
+So, the architecture of the MetaStorm definitions configuration is pretty simple: target (`<classMethod>`) and feature (`<files>`) composition.

-Based on that fact your might configure **several** features at the time:
+Based on that fact, you might configure **several** features at the same time

 ```xml
 <target>